johnsanthosh/timesheet/README.md

 ### For Admins
 1. Access "All Timesheets" to view entries from all users
+2. Edit or delete any user's time entries directly from the admin dashboard
-2. Use "Users" to create new user accounts
+3. Use "Users" to create new user accounts
+4. Export timesheet reports as PDF or CSV:
+   - Choose date range (today, this week, this month, custom)
+   - Select detailed (individual entries) or summary (daily totals) format
+   - Export for all users or a specific user
-3. Click the settings icon to change the application timezone
+5. Click the settings icon to view timezone information

 ## Adding a Logo